AliceYangAC/CST8915_Lab4/README.md

 4. **What are the benefits of using Docker Compose over running containers individually?**

 Rather than run hundreds or thousands of containers manually each time, you can run them all with their stored parameters written in one YML file.
-From there, we can interact with each container instance individually as needed.
+From there, we can interact with each container instance individually as needed, without the pain of individually configuring the parameters for every instance.
+Furthermore, the YAML files are sharable, which supports collaboration between developers and increases efficiency.
+Docker Compose also caches configuration needed to create a container which Composes reuses when restarting a service that has not changed; as a result, environment changes are applied rapidly.
+Finally, Compose supports storing variables in the Compose file, which supports portability across environments as you can take advantage of them to customize for different environments or users.

 ## Notes